ImAKappa/pftp/docs/1-Fortune-Telling/index.md

 !!! note "It's normal to be confused.
 In fact, it's all part of the plan."

     The code below is purposely NOT explained in detail.
-    The goal here is simply to get exposed to writing Python code.
+    There are two reasons:

+    1. **To develop familiarity with Python** -
-    Before understanding the why and how, we first need to develop some baseline familiarity with typing Python and running code in Thonny.
+    Before understanding the why, we first need to develop some baseline familiarity with typing Python and running code in Thonny.
+    2. **To get comfy with being confused** - Being confused about novel code is completely normal for even experienced programmers, and it's good to practice getting used to that.
+In general, being able to sit with the discomfort of confusion is a useful skill when learning.

 !!! danger "Type, don't copy"